 The marriage proved to be a mistake, but it lasted for 11 years and produced 2 children.
 Again, in hindsight, I ought to have changed course, broken up, and not married then.
 I have been living with what I consider to be the consequences of my ex-wife's mental illness ever since.
 Unchecked mental illness in those we know adds enormous variability to our lives, and in itself produces almost unfathomable disarray.
 It is present everywhere but is rarely acknowledged or discussed except in the most severe cases.

 My lack of academic orientation led me to simply study subjects that interested me, and I majored in Philosophy.
 I vaguely thought that this might be a career option, but abandoned it entirely when I became completely disillusioned with a graduate program that I entered in 1975.
 Here, in hindsight once again, I would have done best to take what I could from a liberal arts education and earn a living with a job that required unrelated technical training.
-That is more or less what I ended up doing, and all these years later I have somehow wound up with just what I wanted: idyllic living conditions and a compatible partner.
+That is more or less what I ended up doing, and all these years later I have somehow wound up with just what I wanted: idyllic living conditions.
 But what a circuitous path.

 Wednesday, February 5, 2014